front-end-intermediate/Hooks/README.md

 1. Only call hooks at the top level of your function.
 Don’t put them in loops, conditionals, or nested functions.
 In order for React to keep track of your hooks, the same ones need to be called in the same order every single time.
 If you called useState from inside an if, for instance, and it ran during the first render but got skipped during the second, React would be very confused.
 2. Only call hooks from React function components or from custom hooks.
 Don’t call them from outside a component.
 Keeping all the calls inside components and custom hooks makes your code easier to follow because all the related logic is grouped together.
-3. The names of custom hooks must start with “use”.
+3. The names of custom hooks must start with "use".

 ### Update State Based on Previous State